KCui0327/veritas/README.md

 - **If you get permission errors**: Make sure you have write permissions in the project directory
 - **If packages fail to install**: Try upgrading pip first: `pip install --upgrade pip`
 - **If you need to recreate the environment**: Delete the `venv` folder and repeat the setup steps
+- **If Black formatting fails**: Make sure you're in the virtual environment and Black is installed

 ### Notes

 - Always activate the virtual environment before working on the project
 - The virtual environment keeps project dependencies isolated from your system Python
 - Remember to add `venv/` to your `.gitignore` file if it's not already there
+- Run `black .` before committing to ensure consistent code formatting